ChrisTempel/CineSched/README.md

 It is written in Swift and designed to run on MacOS Sequoia and higher.

 Some features I'd like to evtually add include:
 * .fdx import where scenes are added automatically to the Boneyard.
-Scene naming convention is #: LOCATION .
-For example, 13: WOODS .
+Scene naming convention is #: INT/EXT LOCATION .
+For example, 13: EXT WOODS .
 Time of Day checkbox should mark automatically when the script is imported and Words like DAY or NIGHT should not be added to the Location description.
 * Ability to select a single scene and have a border appear around it showing that it is selected.
 Clicking off should clear the selection.
 * Ability to laso select multiple scenes and move them at once
 * Ability to double click a blank spot in the calendar to create and add a scene, bypassing the Boneyard